-This topic contains 4 replies, has 2 voices, and was last updated by Craig 1 month ago.
+- This topic has 4 replies, 2 voices, and was last updated 11 months, 1 week ago by Craig.

 I’m 29 and started noticing signs that I wasn’t normal when I was about 9 or 10 – it started with a hatred of being around my dad when he was eating cereal.
 It has slowly grown over the years and over the last few years it seems to be escalating at a much faster rate.
 It’s like I’m collecting triggers as I grow older, and I can never shake them off so the list of things I can’t bear just grows longer and longer.